 What Are Service Accounts?

 Service accounts are used for automating management tasks.

-- A service account uses a token to authenticate.
+- A service account uses an API token to authenticate.

 - Each account is automatically added to the Service Accounts group.
 If a role is assigned to that group, the service account gets the permissions from that role.